SYBIL

 The Sibyl cannot compute everything.

 It cannot compute ethics.
-The calculated equilibrium is optimal relative to an objective function.
-But who sets the objective?
 Maximize GDP?
 Minimize suffering?
 Equalize outcomes?
 Preserve freedom?
-These are not computational questions — they are political questions, moral questions, questions about what kind of world we want to live in.
+These are not computational questions.
+They are political questions about what kind of world we want to live in.

 Old economics asked: how do prices emerge from decentralized exchange?
 How do markets aggregate distributed information?
 How do we understand equilibrium in systems no one controls?

 In the old regime, the market answered this question by aggregating individual choices.
 No one chose the outcome; everyone chose their piece of it.
-The result was emergent, unplanned, often unjust — but it was no one's fault.
+The result was emergent, unplanned, often unjust, but it was no one's fault.
+This was the market's deepest political virtue: deniability.
+Bad outcomes were nobody's decision.
+They were emergent properties of a system that nobody controlled.

 The Demon can compute the price of anything.
 It cannot compute the price of everything.
 The objective function is not a price.
 It is a choice.